Tony Schumacher (drag racer): Racing career

 Schumacher won the 2009 Top Fuel championship in dramatic fashion.
 He was in contention coming into the last race of the season at Pomona, California.
 He was tied for first place with his longtime and biggest rival, Larry Dixon.
 Third place was held by Schumacher's teammate, Cory McClenathan.
 Fourth place was held by Schumacher's other teammate, Antron Brown.
 In fifth place was Brandon Bernstein.
 By the end of qualifying, round 1, Dixon was in front by 1 point.
 At the end of the qualifying, round 2, Dixon was leading by 2 points.
 At the end of qualifying, round 3, Dixon was leading by 1 point.
 At the end of qualifying, round 4, Schumacher was leading by 2 points.
 Schumacher got ahead with the second quickest run in history, a 3.772.
 Bernstein was eliminated from the title in qualifying.
 Brown was eliminated in the 1st round when Schumacher got his round win.
 Brown was still in contention for the race win, though, and went to the semi-finals to face Schumacher.
 Dixon and Cory McClenathan squared off in round 2, with the loser being eliminated from the championship.
 Ultimately, Dixon advanced to the semis to race the strong rookie driver Spencer Massey.
 Massey defeated Dixon, which gave Schumacher the championship.
 Brown beat Schumacher in the semi-finals, though, and went on to win the race over Massey.

 In 2010, Schumacher was in contention all year long but could not win the championship over his longtime rival Dixon.
 The Schumacher team as a whole finished 2nd, 3rd and 4th in Top Fuel.
 After the 2010 season, Cory McClenathan was released by the team and 2009 rookie of the year Spencer Massey took over his spot at the request of DSR team sponsor, Honeywell.
+In early 2025, it was announced Schumacher would join Rick Ware Racing to run a part schedule that year with the hopes to running full time in the 2026 season.

+Schumacher was inducted into the Motorsports Hall of Fame of America in 2025.